-An intervention is a pre-planned meeting between concerned individuals and a loved one or friend struggling with addiction.
+An intervention is a pre-planned meeting between concerned individuals, often family members or close friends, and a loved one or friend struggling with addiction.
 The goal of an intervention is to motivate the loved one to seek help in overcoming addictive behavior.

 A successful intervention requires careful planning by friends and family, often with the help of an intervention specialist, to help the individual understand how their addiction is harming their own life and affecting others, to recognize that help is available and to agree to accept help.

 Interventions are appropriate for any addictive behavior, including alcohol or substance use disorders, eating disorders and compulsive gambling, to name a few.
 People struggling with a loved one’s addiction may want to consider an intervention once other options for encouraging the affected person to accept treatment have failed.

 The intervention process requires an understanding that addiction is a chronic disease.
 Because of this, the individual struggling with addiction deserves compassion and understanding, not an angry attack.
 The point of an intervention is not to gang up on the individual in need of help, but rather to have a concrete plan in place for getting them the help they need.

 The idea is to encourage positive change in the individual and help them get to a place where they are willing to accept treatment and professional help, without using coercive means.
 Many people who are addicted to a drug or alcohol are instinctively resistant to being told what to do, and are frightened of leaving behind their drug dependence and addictive behaviors.